-When we take a moment to be quiet and allow a bit of silence to gather on the inside, especially when we are physically rested, what do you know but suddenly usually these scurrying little nocturnal animals start coming out, right there, things inside of us that are just waiting for us to rest.
+When we take a moment to be quiet and allow a bit of silence to gather on the inside, especially when we are physically rested, suddenly these scurrying little nocturnal animals start coming out, right there, things inside of us that are just waiting for us to rest.
 The nocturnal animals come out when we turn off the light.
-Go to bed, turn off the light, all of a sudden (fast speed sound effects), especially if we go to bed no longer exhausted.
-If we go to bed only exhausted, we turn off the light, we hit the pillow, we’re out.
-When we are no longer physically exhausted now we move to other levels of the mind and the spirit needing the same kind of down time.
-And boy, if we haven’t had it in awhile, it’s like triage-level nocturnal animal activity.
+Go to bed, turn off the light, and all of a sudden [fast speed sound effects], especially if we go to bed no longer exhausted.
+If we go to bed exhausted, we turn off the light, we hit the pillow, we’re out.
+When we are no longer physically exhausted, now we move to the other levels of the mind and the spirit that are needing the same kind of down time.
+And wow, if we haven’t had it in awhile, it’s like triage-level nocturnal animal activity.
 All kinds of nocturnal animals that have needed to scurry around, get a drink of water, a little bit of food, they start running around and we have a choice in this moment.
 We can either say, oh yes I need to take care of duhduhduhduhdudh, and get re-engaged in the thought process and begin will-directed activity again, lying there in bed doing will-directed activity: oh yes, I should plan my speech, I should duhduuduhduhduh.
 Or we can accept the blessing of darkness and say, I am not turning on the light.
 This is a time of dark.
 An increase of dark.
 The light stays off.
 I lie here and let those nocturnal animals, which are frantic sometimes, do what they need to do without interference of my will.

 Now I need to lie awake and think about how I felt when my boss said that.
 Now I need to lie awake and think of things to say to my girlfriend I wish I’d said.
-Now I need to lie awake and go “baabababaaabab”.
-Whatever levels it is, I need to take invitation of winter and darkness and not turning on the light and just be here and let this whole parasympathetic non willed-directed activity take place.
-I can’t tell you how many people’s insomnia has resolved when I’ve said “doctor’s orders: at least one hour a day, do nothing productive.”
+Now I need to lie awake and go “baabababaaabab.”
+Whatever levels it is, I need to take the invitation of winter and darkness; I need to not turning on the light and just be here and let this whole parasympathetic non willed-directed activity take place.
+I can’t tell you how many people’s insomnia has resolved when I’ve said “Doctor’s orders: at least one hour a day, do nothing productive.”
 Don’t turn on the TV.
 All right, if you really need some help getting into this space, maybe some music.
 Peaceful music.
 But something that will not engage your will.
 Just move around and be unproductive.
 Because the healing of the mind and psyche takes place during the winter.
 During the down time.

-So we have this blessing of this time of year that gives us longer stretches of darkness and silence.
+We have the blessing of this time of year that gives us longer stretches of darkness and silence.
 This is a deeper land, this place of the deeper nocturnal animals.
 They say, is it safe for me to come out yet?
 Is there time for me to feel this thing that I didn’t have time to feel before?
 Who knows what will come up?
 We notice what comes up, and we let the healing happen.
 We let things crescendo and resolve.
 We let connections be made that might not have been made if we hadn’t had the time.
 And then once again, these things too resolve into silence.
-And it’s such a satisfying silence.
-The silence of having moved through some things held in abeyance.
+It’s such a satisfying silence.
+It’s the silence of having moved through some things held in abeyance.
 Allowed to heal.
 Allowed to truly finish.

-I would say that both the theme from “Jaws,” and the theme from downstairs, both are examples of how there are life situations which can make us challenged in matter of finding the silence.
+I would say that both the theme from “Jaws,” and the theme from downstairs, both are examples of how there are life situations that can challenge us in the matter of finding the silence.
 This, too, is part of what winter’s gift of the coming of the darkness, of the inwardness, teaches us to find inside.
-There’s a season of the year where it happens, where we can learn what silence is, what darkness its, what its duration is, and align with it; so that we can speak while being with silence, and even be in a situation where there is noise and feel the silence beneath the noise.
+There’s a season of the year where we can learn what silence is, what darkness its, what its duration is, and align with it; so that we can speak while being with silence, and even be in a situation where there is noise and feel the silence beneath the noise.

 Just so, externally we need to be able to find and learn the blessing of silence, darkness, inwardness, so that we can hold our own, keeping the silence, as winter within when we need it.
 Ah, here we are, here is the silence.
 The silence is here.
 Even if there’s also noise here, the silence wins.
 We need to be able to do that in our own bodies as well.
-Because sometimes it’s “don dan, don dan,” that feeling of Jaws being somewhere in our life. (to the tune of Jaws): Mortgage, mortgage, mortgage.
+Because sometimes it’s “don dan, don dan,” that feeling of Jaws being somewhere in our life. [to the tune of Jaws theme]: Mortgage, mortgage, mortgage.
 Payment, payment, payment…right?
 This is the music playing in our endocrine system.
-And just as we need to be able to find winter, take the winter’s blessing of being able to find the silence beneath the noise.
-Same in our own bodies.
+And just as we need to be able to find winter, take the winter’s blessing of being able to find the silence beneath the noise, it’s the same in our own bodies.
 Sometimes it’s mighty noisy in our bodies.
-Can we ride the slope — the pre-solstice downward slope in our own bodies and say o.k.
+Can we ride the slope, the pre-solstice downward slope in our own bodies, and say o.k.
 I hear the ruckus of my own body.
 I hear the ruckus of my own fears, of my own Jaws swimming around somewhere in my life and can I say yes, that’s happening there and yes this is happening here, and find the place that’s so quiet that it does not have to assert itself.

-All too often when we need quiet we go into willfulness and there’s “I NEED QUIET!”
+All too often when we need quiet we go into willfulness, and there’s “I NEED QUIET!”
 Does it work?
-I mean it never works.
+It never works.
 Then you storm around the house and it is quiet because they finally they did turn off the music but you’re still not in the quiet, because you’re in the post-having-insisted-that-they-turn-the-music-off.
 It’s not quiet.

-This is one of the tasks that we learn, that winter gives us a free introductory offer to.
-How do I come down and in and learn about silence, and then having learned it, as with the pilot light, it becomes something we are able to share with others also.
+This is one of the tasks that we learn, to which winter gives us a free introductory offer.
+How do I come down and in and learn about silence?
+Then having learned it, as with the pilot light, it becomes something that we are able to share with others.
 People will come in to see us like their house is on fire, like their nervous system’s on fire, like they’re drowning in the tidal waves, like there’s a shark swimming around in their endocrine system.
-And what they need more than anything else is some of winter’s blessing.
+What they need more than anything else is some of winter’s blessing.
 Is there any place of peace in here at all?
 Can I find it in my body without having to calm down any of the ruckus in my body because frankly it’s never going to be quiet.
 Never.
 My heart will still be beating.
 My blood will still be flowing.
 My intestines will still be gurgling.
 There is no silence of that nature to be found in life.
 But can I, before I’m quiet, find the quiet and hold the quiet for someone else to find quiet, bring it forward again, to each other to find it.

 Can I keep the silence?
 Can I keep it for you?
 So that when you speak to me, having lost your silence, I can help you find your winter night again.
 I think I learned this most profoundly back in acupuncture school.
 My classmates lovingly presented me with a roll of adhesive tape for use over my mouth.
 It was one of the most amazing gifts I’ve ever been given because it gave me the gift of finding my silence again.
 I would spend sometimes days with a piece of adhesive tape over my mouth all day in class because I had lost my inner silence.
 I was living completely in that ready-to-speak place, always right here on the surface, and there’s a lot of world in here that one can’t get to if living always out here.
 The tape on my mouth made it so that my default was NOT speaking; and when my default became not speaking, a whole level of reality opened up — because I had silence and I had inwardness and there was an inner space in here.

-There’s a poem by Wendell Berry called “The Cold”, that says something, I paraphrase and ask his spirit to forgive me, that says something to the effect of how good it is to know myself in solitude of winter, to be poised as though suspended, seeing you, too, in your solitude, your life gathered within, and to go among the trees so cleanly divided, their life in their own safe keeping, and having known fully the goodness of this, it will be good also to melt.
+There’s a poem by Wendell Berry called “The Cold.”
+I will paraphrase and ask his spirit to forgive me.
+It says something to the effect of how good it is to know myself in solitude of winter, to be poised as though suspended, seeing you, too, in your solitude, your life gathered within, and to go among the trees so cleanly divided, their life in their own safe keeping, and having known fully the goodness of this, it will be good also to melt.

 One of the things I love about New England is that if you and one other person are the only two people on the street when it’s thirty below, you definitely smile at each other.
 You are so happy to see this other person.
-However, the heart exchanges in this very careful way in winter.
 It’s not like a summer greeting.
 It’s a very different greeting, that thirty below kind of greeting.
 It’s pared down.
 Talk about love in the cold times.
 There’s that deep winter from-one-living-being-to-another affirmation.
 Ah, you live.
 I live.
 That’s so powerful.

 In summer it’s like yeah, you’re alive, I’m alive, ha ha.
 I mean it’s great, love in the summer, easy in a way.
 But the holding of this deep winter ‘I live,’ the holding of this deep warmth, and the incredible specialness of how much it means in winter, to be able to greet from that place.